Tourism industry emerges from downturn

 Asian destinations also appeared to be having a tougher time bringing in tourists.
 German tour operators such as DER Touristik reported that bookings for Thailand, where protests have rocked the capital city of Bangkok, were also sluggish.

-“The situation in Bangkok is really impacting the number of travelers,” Holger Taubmann, Senior Vice President Distribution at Amadeus IT Group (AMA.MC), told Reuters.
+“The situation in Bangkok is really impacting the number of travellers,” Holger Taubmann, Senior Vice President Distribution at Amadeus IT Group, told Reuters.

-The number of visitors travelling to China slipped by 3.5 percent in 2013, which one tour operator said was related to pollution becoming a major concern for travelers.
+The number of visitors travelling to China slipped by 3.5 percent in 2013, which one tour operator said was related to pollution becoming a major concern for travellers.

 At the same time, the Chinese surpassed the Germans as the top spenders on international travel in 2012 and preliminary figures point to a further 28 percent rise in spending by the Chinese in the first three months of 2013.